 Let’s look at just a few of them.

 Selected snippets are short snippets that briefly answer the searcher’s question.
-On the same subject : Hello world!.
+Read also : Page Speed Is Now More Important for SEO.
 They’ll appear above or near Google’s organic search results, and the snippet will be pulled from one of the top ranking results.

 You can view all featured snippets your website owns for free in the Ahrefs Webmaster Tools (AWT).